NCAR/wxrisk/pages/about/index.md

 ### [Project Schedule](schedule.html)

 This page is still under construction.
-The content for this page should be finalized by 12 April 2020.
+The content for this page should be finalized by 15 July 2020.